pieterberg/Smartie-Sorter/README.md

 Arduino Smartie Sorter projects using an Arduino Nano board

-Based on the [Arduino Skittles Sorter](https://howtomechatronics.com/projects/arduino-color-sorter-project/) from How To Mechatronics
+Based on the [Arduino Skittles Sorter](https://howtomechatronics.com/projects/arduino-color-sorter-project/) from [Dejan](https://howtomechatronics.com/author/howtom12_wp/) at How To Mechatronics

 ## Documentation